DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 * The Baroness’s lady-in-waiting, a quiet woman named Valentina, reported seeing the spirit in the Baroness’s mirror on multiple occasions.
 The Baroness hid the mirror away in the attic shortly thereafter.
 * Valentina described the spirit’s appearance as the distorted silhouette of a young woman.
 All of the servants agree that its hauntings universally carry a sense of sorrow, loneliness, and longing.
 * Few members of the household enter the attic anymore, though the Baron’s son, Victor Vallakovich, has been known to disappear into it for hours or even days at a time.
 When he does, Tereska usually leaves his meals on a table by the entrance to the attic and knocks on the trapdoor to alert him.
-* If the players ask about Victor, Tereska notes that he eats too little and seems strangely isolated and terse for a young man his age, especially since the strange illness that struck “that Wachter girl” nearly three months ago.
+* If the players ask about Victor, Tereska notes that he eats too little and seems strangely isolated and terse for a young man his age, especially since the strange illness that struck “that Wachter girl” just over two months ago.
 (Tereska doesn’t remember her name, but knows that the girl was Lady Fiona Wachter’s daughter, and that she and Victor got along well.)
 Tereska declines to elaborate, insisting that the Baron’s family matters are none of her business.

 If the players express an interest in investigating the attic, Tereska provides them with directions to the entrance in <span class="citation">N3o.
 Master Bedroom (p.
 108)</span>.
 She also prepares a small plate of bread and cheese, which she asks them to bring to Victor.
 Proceed to [[#F3c.
 Speaking with Victor]] below.
 ### 2. Infiltrating the Mansion